 Ford Econoline Pickup (1961-1967)

 Ford's Econoline series was based on their compact Falcon model.
 Unibody construction allowed the truck to be light; the body also functioned as the frame, to which the running gear was attached.
 The cab-over design required the motor to sit over the front axle, which made the truck front-heavy.
 To offset this, a 165-pound weight was mounted underneath the truck over the rear wheels.
 Up front an I-Beam axle was used, suspended by leaf springs.
 With a curb-weight of about 2,500 pounds, power-steering wasn't really needed and never offered.

 Inside, the driver and passenger sat above the front wheels, sharing the interior with the engine, which sat in a "doghouse" between the seats underneath an insulated cover.
 The steering column stood up nearly vertical from the floor, and held the three-speed manual shifter.

 In 1963, payload capacity was increased, and an optional custom cab was offered.
 A heavy-duty package included a reinforced frame, stiffer springs, 14-inch wheels and tires, and a stronger rear axle.
 1963 was the Econoline pickup's highest output, with over 11,000 sold.

-With a diminishing demand for light-duty pickups, competition from Chevy and Dodge, and sales falling under 3,000 units for two consecutive years, 1967 would be the last year for the Econoline pickup.
+With a diminishing demand for light-duty pickups, competition from Chevy and Dodge, and sales falling under 3,000 units for two consecutive years, 1967 was the last year for the Econoline pickup.